Sobaaaan/premier-league-fixtures-app/README.md

 ## Features

 - Fetches Premier League fixtures from the official API.
-- Displays the home team and away team for each fixture.
+- Displays the home team and away team for each fixture on the selected matchday.
 - Modern and responsive design.

 ## Contributing